COVID-19 Safety Protocols and Information

 - seeking treatment at an emergency center

-3. Please notify your child's school if any member of your family has symptoms of COVID-19 (fever, coughing, shortness of breath, etc.)
+3. Please notify your child's school if any member of your family has symptoms of COVID-19 (fever, coughing, shortness of breath, etc.).
+It is recommended that if you or your child are having COVID-19 symptoms, you should get a COVID-19 PCR test at your local urgent care center.

 These agencies provide the most up-to-date and accurate information on the virus itself as well as updates on cases across the country and here in Michigan: